nicolo-tellini/T2TyDNA/README.md

 ### Artifact Detection

-Manual curation is necessary if the following patterns appear:
+Manual curation is necessary if the alignmewnt shows the following patterns:

 1. Local accumulation of unexpected SNPs
 2. Abrupt coverage drops